 The Canadian Mortgage Calculator is mainly intended for Canadian residents and uses the Canadian dollar as currency, with interest rate compounded semi-annually.

 Mortgage Amortization Graph

-In Canada, the traditional period for amortization of a mortgage (the time to pay it off) is 25 years.
-But this is done in periods of five years at a time.
-You can choose to pay the mortgage down in a shorter period, just not longer.
+The traditional period for amortization of a mortgage (the time to pay it off) is 25 years.
+But this is done in periods of five years at a time, though it is possible to pay the mortgage down in a shorter period, just not longer.
 The longer the amortization period, the smaller the monthly payments will be, but the more the loan will cost in total.

-You can choose between an open mortgage, which provides the flexibility of being able to repay all or part of your mortgage at any time without a prepayment charge, or a closed mortgage which limits your prepayment options, but usually offers a lower interest rate than an open mortgage.
+It is possible to choose between an open mortgage, which provides a person the flexibility of being able to repay all or part of a mortgage at any time without a prepayment charge, or a closed mortgage, which limits prepayment options.
+The latter usually has a lower interest rate.

 Traditionally, mortgage payments are made every month.
 It is possible to arrange biweekly payments which permit faster repayment and a lower loan cost.
 A biweekly payment means making a payment of one-half of the monthly payment every two weeks.
 This results in 26 payments a year instead of 24.

 A mortgage allows the option of building up a cash account.
 As the principal is amortized, the stored funds can be used as a source to take out cash when needed, and borrowed without charge.
 After use, the amounts are simply added back to the mortgage principal.

 There are also options for flexible or skipped payments.

 Most Canadian mortgages are portable, which means that if the owner moves before the five-year term is up, they can choose to apply their old mortgage to a new home.
 If it's a more expensive home, it is also possible to take out a new loan for the difference.